29 Ecommerce Metrics & KPIs to Measure to Drive 10X Growth in 2019 [Downloadable Key Metrics Included]

-If you can’t measure something, you really have little chance of improving it.
+After all, if you can’t measure something, you have little chance of improving it.

-- Setting the right KPIs and then tracking/measuring their corresponding metrics.
+- Selecting the right ecommerce key performance indicators (KPIs) and then tracking/measuring their corresponding metrics.

 - Ensuring that you have an analytics system in place to measure all of these metrics as accurately as possible.